vbaconnet-ledger/developer-portal/_docs/transport/api-blockchain-calls.md

 This section describes how to call the various blockchain instructions to the Nano using the Blockchain API.

 The APIs are not written in the same way for all blockchains.
-Please refer to the corresponding blockchain API to make your blockchain related calls to the NanO
+In addition, while some of them are provided by ledger, others are written by the various crypto communities.

 ### Blockchain APIs provided Ledger